 I went downstairs to surprise my daughters after arriving home earlier than planned.
 As I got close to the door where they share a room, I heard the words “Are you going to tell Mom and Dad?”
 My ears instantly perked up, and I unashamedly continued to listen.

 While their little secret turned out to be nothing of importance, that’s not always the case.
-I am a teen mental health therapist and let me tell you, I have heard the heartbreak that results from parents not protecting their children.
-That protection is enabled by being aware of your kid’s behaviors and decisions.
-Here are ways you should spy on your kids.
+I am a mental health therapist to teens and let me tell you—I have heard the heartbreak that results from parents not protecting their children.
+That protection is enabled by being aware of your kids’ behaviors and decisions.
+Here are 3 ways you should spy on your kids.

-We need to allow our kids choices that strengthen responsibility, this is part of our equipping them for adulthood.
+We need to allow our kids some space to make choices that strengthen responsibility; this is part of our equipping them for adulthood.
 However, that does not mean we allow ourselves to be hands-off and oblivious to their choices.
-We need to allow our kids to make choices that fail, so they can learn; with failure comes the opportunity for education.
-But without awareness of their failings, we are blind to this opportunity, and more importantly, unable to prevent potential lifelong consequences.
+We need to allow our kids to fail so they can learn; with failure comes the opportunity for education.
+But without awareness of their failings, we are blind to this opportunity and unable to prevent potential lifelong consequences.

-Checking in with other adults who sees your child and sees them interact with their peers, could give you another angle to learn more about your child’s behavior outside the home.
-Other adults, like teachers, coaches, and youth leaders, could also be a great resource for discovering latest trends and information that could assist in your own parenting.
+Checking in with other adults who see your child—and who see them interact with their peers—could give you another angle to learn more about your child’s behavior outside the home.
+Other adults, like teachers, coaches, and youth leaders, could also be great resources for discovering the latest trends and information that could assist in your own parenting.
 Use this time to assess if there are other adults who are good influences in your child’s life.

 Our kids will soon be out in this world on their own.
-Walking with them, even from the outside of a bedroom door, ensures they will be equipped to be a healthy adult.
+Walking with them, even from the outside of a bedroom door, ensures they will be equipped to be healthy adults.